cfhirsch/adventofcode2024/README.md

 Part 1: I'm starting with naive implementation where I parse the puzzle input into a list, and then update and insert items according to the rules.
 I got the correct answer, but it took over 21 seconds which is not great.

+**Dec 12:**

+Part 1: First, collect all the plots, where a plot is a HashSet of tuples (i, j).
+Go through each square in the grid, and do a breadth first search, using a visited
+HashSet to keep track of squares that have been already searched.
+To calculate the perimeter of a plot, enumerate each square, if there is no square above the current square in the hashset, then there's a side above that square, and similarly below and to the left and right.
+Aside from a bug in my initial breadth first search code This wasn't that difficult.